Main Menu

 • In United States et al. v.
 Google LLC, supported multiple testifying experts on behalf of the Department of Justice.

 • Supported liability and damages expert on behalf of the plaintiff in Cedar AI Inc. v.
-Railcar Management, LLC, et al. regarding antitrust counterclaims to intellectual property monopolization and exclusionary conduct involving transportation management systems for short line railroa
+Railcar Management, LLC, et al. regarding antitrust counterclaims to intellectual property litigation alleging monopolization and exclusionary conduct in the market for transportation management systems for short line railroads.

 • In Federal Trade Commission v.
 Qualcomm, an alleged monopolization case, supported testifying expert on behalf of the Federal Trade Commission.